nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Dragon God (1900/10 Each Phase)

-**Note:** Strategies are for 44 STR Serge, for Serge 43 and Below STR is at the very bottom of the guide.
+**Note:** Strategies are for 44 STR Serge, for Serge 43 and Below STR is at the bottom of this.
 - Phase 1 (White)
   - Fargo - TurnBlack Serge
   - Serge - 2 / 2 (Must Hit)